HagerHu/circle-mdfile/content/en/the-bay-area/the-bay-area-weekly-01.md

 ---
-title: "The bay Area Weekly No.1"
+title: "Bay Area Weekly Issue 1"
 date: 2023-03-21T11:22:33+08:00
 draft: false
 description: This is my first post of the bay area weekly.
 It came from wanquribao.
 Since wanquribao has not back online, I think i can start with weekly report myself, focusing on startup, quantified self and internet.